malagoni/WhatsAppToDiscord/docs/commands.md

 - Examples:
     - `setDownloadDir C:\Users\<your username>\Downloads`: Downloads files to your usual Windows downloads folder
     - `setDownloadDir ./downloads`: Downloads files to Downloads folder in your bot's location.

+## setFileSizeLimit
+Changes the file size limit used to decide when to download files locally instead of uploading to Discord.
+Useful for servers with Nitro.
+- Format: `setFileSizeLimit <bytes>`
+- Default: `8388608`

+## enableLocalDownloadServer
+Starts a small web server to serve locally downloaded files and makes `{url}` links accessible over HTTP.
+- Format: `enableLocalDownloadServer`

+## disableLocalDownloadServer
+Stops the local download server.
+- Format: `disableLocalDownloadServer`

+## setLocalDownloadServerHost
+Sets the hostname used in generated download URLs.
+- Format: `setLocalDownloadServerHost <host>`
+- Default: `localhost`

+## setLocalDownloadServerPort
+Sets the port for the download server.
+- Format: `setLocalDownloadServerPort <port>`
+- Default: `8080`

 ## enablePublishing
 Enables publishing messages sent to news channels automatically.
 By default, the bot won't notify news channel followers.
 With this option, you can send the message to the channel followers.